-Reserving Risk Assessment

 Reserving Risk: Actual losses or other contractual payments reflected in reported reserves or other liabilities will be greater than estimated.

-The objective of Reserving Risk Assessment analysis is focused on reserve adequacy.
+The Reserving Risk Assessment is focused on reserve adequacy.
 The analysis of reserves relies heavily on the review of the Statement of Actuarial Opinion and other related filings.
-The following discussion of procedures provides suggested data, benchmarks and procedures that analysts can consider in their review.
 Aanalysts’ risk-focused assessment of reserving risk should take into consideration the following areas (but be limited to):

 Reasonableness of assumptions and methodologies used by the Appointed Actuary to determine reserves